puppetlabs/puppet-docs/source/guides/style_guide.markdown

 Every module must have Metadata defined in the Modulefile data file and outputted as the metadata.json file.
-The following Metadata should be provided for all modules.
+The following Metadata should be provided for all modules:

     name 'myuser-mymodule'
     version '0.0.1'